dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-25-01-p01-b.png" alt="1060-25-01-p01-b.png" width="50%" height="50%">
 </p>

-> :warning: All rows will have the default value in the newly added column, which, in this case, is NULL.
+> :warning: All rows will have the default value in the newly added column, which, in this case, is `NULL`.

 #### Dropping

-The following SQL code demonstrates how to delete the column named DateOfBirth in the People table.
+The following SQL code demonstrates how to delete the column named `DateOfBirth` in the `People` table.

 ```sql
 ALTER TABLE People